RauliL/plorth/docs/api.md

   <dd>string</dd>
 </dl>

-Converts top-most value of the stack into string.
+Converts the topmost value of the stack into a string.
+Null will become an empty string.

 ---